AdobeDocs/campaign-web.en/help/v8/rn/acs-migration.md

 ## Key capabilities {#key-features}

-Here are the diffent key capabilities that Campaign v8 offer:
+Let's dig deeper in what key capabilities Campaign v8 will offer you:

 * Modern, friendly, and unified experience.
 [Learn more](../get-started/connect-to-campaign.md).
 * New powerful capabilities and seamless processes.
 [Learn more](../get-started/user-interface.md)